-After a Car Accident: How to Obtain a Police Report
+How to Obtain a Police Report After an Accident

 If you have never been in a serious car accident or truck accident before, you may not know how to go about getting the incident report.
-After all, you’re busy fielding calls from the insurance companies, making doctor’s appointments, and maybe arranging to take time off of work.
+After all, you’re busy fielding calls from the insurance companies, making doctor’s appointments, looking for a car accident lawyer in Philadelphia or some other city in Pennsylvania, and maybe arranging to take time off of work.
 Who has time to fetch a police report?

 What you may not realize is the police report will have vital information that you need in order to receive fair compensation for your injuries.
 It answers two of the most important questions you will face after a car crash — what happened and who is at fault?